QuineDot/rust-learning/src/dyn-trait-vs.md

 - It simplifies complicated types, such as long iterator combinator chains

 `dyn Trait` does have some limitations and downsides:
-- Only one non-auto-trait is supportable without [subtype boilerplate](./dyn-trait-combining.md)
+- Only one non-auto-trait is supportable without [subtrait boilerplate](./dyn-trait-combining.md)
   - In contrast, you can return `impl Trait1 + Trait2`
 - Only `dyn`-safe traits are supportable
   - In contrast, you can return `impl Clone`